AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 >🧭LTS: Supported through .NET 9 LTS lifetime: May 12, 2026 + .NET 10 LTS (~3 years).

-## IdentityModel 7x
+## IdentityModel 7.x

-[IdentityModel 7x](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/IdentityModel-7x) introduced several improvements related to serialization and consistency in the API, which will provide a better user experience for developers, as well as full AOT compatibility on .NET, and huge perf improvements compared to 6x.
+[IdentityModel 7x](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki/IdentityModel-7x) introduced several improvements related to serialization and consistency in the API, which provide a better user experience for developers, as well as full AOT compatibility on .NET, and considerable performance improvements compared to IdentityModel 6x.

 >🧭LTS: Supported through .NET 8 LTS lifetime: Nov 10, 2026.
 >
->⚡Recommendation: Move to 8x.
+>⚡Recommendation: Move to 8.x.

 ## IdentityModel 6.x

 >🧭Deprecated: Support ended with .NET 7 LTS lifetime: May 2024.
 >
->⚡Action: Move to 8x.
+>⚡Action: Move to 8.x.

 ## IdentityModel 5.x